DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 stammering: “being like a foreigner in one's own language.
 Constructing a line of flight”[^2].
 With enough resistance and friction, I hope “...a spark can flash and break out of language itself, to make us see and think what was lying in the shadow around the words, things we were hardly aware existed.”[^3] Nothing interesting begins with knowing, but with not knowing.
-This is an attempt to produce a little machine plugging into other little machines, in attempt to produce flows that can “...bring things to life, to free life from where it's trapped, to trace lines of flight. “[^3]
+This is an attempt to produce a little machine which plugs into other little machines, producing flows that can “...bring things to life, to free life from where it's trapped, to trace lines of flight. “[^3]